 C3i (Climatic Change and Climate Impacts Research) is the leading climate research group in French-speaking Switzerland and is headed by Professor Martin Beniston, who is also currently the Director of the Institute for Environmental Sciences at the University of Geneva.
-C3i is also affiliated with the University's Departments of Physics and of Earth and Environmental Sciences.
+C3i is affiliated with the University's Departments of Applied Physics (GAP) and of Earth and Environmental Sciences (Forel Institute).

 Please scroll down this page to know more about our activities...